Paying for Plastic Surgery

 Here are six payment methods for plastic surgery worth exploring:

 Medical credit cards: Medical or health credit cards only cover medical expenses and are often offered as the preferred financing option to cosmetic surgery patients.
 Since they are limited to medical expenses, they prevent the temptation to overspend on unrelated purchases, like new clothes and cosmetics, using your new line of credit.
 Many health care credit cards come with attractive zero percent promotions, and some can have reasonable interest rates and payment plans.
 CareCredit.com is one of the most popular options.
+We work with them to provide 6, 12, and 36-month payment plans.

-Home equity loans and lines of credit: For home owners, this is an easy and affordable option.
+Home equity loans and lines of credit: For homeowners, this is an easy and affordable option.
 Loans are provided against the equity of your home, and interest is based on current mortgage rates; which, in our current economy are historically low.
 Additionally, you can write off interest on home loans, making a home equity loan an ideal way to finance plastic surgery.

 Regular credit cards: Many patients apply for a new low-APR credit card with a zero percent introductory period, and some will even get approved for a card that offers a rewards program or cash back options.
 This is a great option if you have good credit and you’re committed to making regular monthly payments so that the balance is paid off before, or shortly after, the introductory rate expires.
 The added bonus is this can help you build your credit and you might even earn enough bonus rewards to treat yourself to a new fashion or beauty products to enhance your post-surgical look.
 Here’s a site with the Best Current Credit Card Offers for patients with good credit.

 Gifts & Go Fund Me Support: Countless patients receive gift certificates for procedures, and some also set up a special account where friends and family can contribute towards surgery.
 You can choose to disclose what the funds are for, or be vague (e.g. “It’s my birthday, but instead of gifts I’m saving up to treat myself to something really special”).
 Many times, a romantic partner or a loved one is happy to contribute towards the procedure that they know will enhance your sense of confidence and well-being.
-A lot of patients are also able to rally support from family and friends by simply explaining how they expect surgery will change their life both personally and professionally.
+A lot of patients are also able to rally support from family and friends by simply explaining how they expect surgery will change their lives both personally and professionally.
 Some even create elaborate social media campaigns to tell their story and solicit support.

 Cash savings: An ideal way to pay for surgery is simply to save monthly until you have enough to cover the cost.
 The biggest challenge with this strategy is how tempting it might be to spend the money on other things.
 Also, waiting for the surgery and corresponding physical pay-off can be challenging.
 However, for patients wanting to expedite the savings process, it’s not uncommon to take on a part-time job on nights or weekends; it reduces the time it takes to squirrel money away for surgery without affecting their regular take-home pay or monthly budget.
 Some even keep the job post-surgery for other discretionary self-care spending.
+Another option for paying with cash is to plan plastic surgery around an income tax refund.

 Loans from family and friends: Borrowing from friends and family is increasingly common; and oftentimes, people you’re close to will lend you money at low interest or even no interest.
 Friend and family are usually more flexible with repayment terms and may even consider allowing you to work off the loan some other way.
 Can you house-sit?
 Provide companion care?
 Barter professional skills?
 Act as a personal assistant?
 Ultimately, you might find a win-win scenario in which you’re both better off.
-The important thing is to put the relationship first, and to put the terms of the loan in writing so that both parties’ interests are secure.
+The important thing is to put the relationship first and to put the terms of the loan in writing so that both parties’ interests are secure.

 Plastic Surgery as an Investment